 Since IET was established in 1970 we have been central to The Open University’s mission to be the world leader in researching, innovating and delivering supported, open and distance learning.
 Since then we have contributed to research across many significant developments within education, driving understanding of how innovative technology can support learning, teaching and assessment.
-Our current research programmes focus on distinct areas of our innovative research including Performance Augmentation, Learning Futures and more, as can be seen on our Research page.
+Explore our research programmes which focus on distinct areas of innovation taking place in IET.

 As we operate within the OU, our academics have the capability to drive leading research through IET alongside teaching at the largest academic institution in the UK.
 This has allowed us to build a rich history of world-leading educational research, working with some of the pioneers in educational technology, open learning and many other areas of innovative pedagogy.
 Resultantly, there are a number of affiliated groups, teams and research areas associated to IET.